senordavis/portfolio/README.md

 # Stacey - Portfolio Template 1

-This is a portfolio template for staceyapp.
+This is a portfolio template for staceyapp v2.3.0.

 ## Installation